 Instruments for Campsite Worship

-The most common instrument to accompany singing voices in a camping environment is the guitar.
-It makes sense that it would be a go-to musical instrument for traveling as it's easy to toss in the back of your van and light to carry up to your campsite once you park.
-You don't need an amp or a microphone for intimate settings, either, which is a bonus because you won't need electricity and you won't have extra luggage to cart up to where you'll be staying.
-Plus, they're pretty popular instruments, so quite a few people know how to play at least the basics.
+The most common instrument to accompany singing in a camping environment is the guitar.
+It makes sense that it would be a go-to musical instrument for traveling as it's easy to toss into the back of your van and it's light enough to carry up to your campsite with ease.
+You don't need an amp or a microphone for intimate settings, either, which is a bonus because you won't need electricity and you won't have extra luggage to cart to wherever you are staying.
+Plus, they're popular instruments, so quite a few people know how to play at least the basics.

 The Always Popular Kumbaya

 What camping trip would be complete without this song?
 Even if you've never been camping before, you probably realize this is the quintessential camping song.
-This Christian campfire song was written by Reverend Martin V. Frey in the 1930s, taken to Africa by missionaries, used in the Civil Rights movement of the 1960s, and is still proudly sung today.
-Given the songs cultural and racial contexts, the song has been misrepresented and misinterpreted by modern audiences, such as when it was used to demonstrate incredible naivety (as in The Blood Diamond when sung by Leonardo Di Caprio's character), but in the best cases, it is representative of all people living in harmony.
+This Christian campfire song was written by Reverend Martin V. Frey in the 1930s, brought to African communities by missionaries, used in the Civil Rights movement of the 1960s, and is still proudly sung today.
+Given the songs cultural and racial contexts, the song has been misrepresented and misinterpreted by modern audiences, such as when it was used to demonstrate incredible naivety (as in 2006's Blood Diamond when sung by Leonardo Di Caprio's character), but when sung authentically, it is representative of all people living in harmony.
 Not many other campfire songs can claim such fame and historical significance as Kumbaya.

-Looking for lyrics to your favorite Christian campfire songs?
+Are you looking for lyrics to your favorite Christian campfire songs?
 See if My Favorite Camping Store has what you're looking for.
-You can get the words for songs like "How Great Thou Art," "I Believe" (you can find a beautiful version sung by LeAnn Rimes if you'd like to hear the tune), "Let There Be Peace on Earth," and "Swing Low, Sweet Chariot."
+You can get the words for songs such as "How Great Thou Art," "I Believe" (you can find a beautiful version sung by LeAnn Rimes if you'd like to hear the tune), "Let There Be Peace on Earth," and "Swing Low, Sweet Chariot."
 Don't forget the song that almost everyone knows, "He's Got the Whole World."